Jump to the content

 Thailand: Human rights for refugees from Myanmar

-"Shrinking Spaces": In many parts of the world, Freihe
+“Shrinking spaces”: In many parts of the world, freedom is being reduced

 *Thayet is a name chosen for security reasons.
-Her real name is known Terre des Hommes .
+Her real name is known as Terre des Hommes .

 Help with a donation